A completed International Student Admission Application packet consists of the originals and copies of all of the following documents:

 · Affidavit of Support or Affidavit of Support I-134 (If the sponsor lives in the U.S.) or sponsorship letter (If the sponsor lives outside the U.S.)

 · Current bank statement or bank letter showing a minimum of $17,000 U.S. dollars and issued within the last two months.

 A copy of most recent W-2 form, tax return, or employment verification letter including annual salary (If the sponsor lives in the United States)

 □ 5.
 MEDICAL FORM: International students must provide official written medical proof of freedom from tuberculosis through either a negative Mantoux tuberculin skin test or results of a chest X-ray that was given in the United States within the last year.
 Out-of-country students must undergo testing for freedom from tuberculosis upon arrival in the United States before registration in classes is allowed.
+Students must also show proof of vaccination (within the last 5 years) for bacterial meningitis.
 The colleges of DCCCD do recommend that all prospective students have adequate immunizations for bacterial meningitis; diphtheria; rubeola, rubella, mumps; tetanus and poliomyelitis (see Texas Department of Health’s Recommended Adult Immunization Schedule) although official report is not required.

 □ 6.
 INTERNATIONAL TRANSFER STUDENTS must provide copies of: